 Watkins offers numerous scholarships to incoming students based on reviewing completed applications for admission and portfolio submissions.
 These range from the Commissioners’ Scholarship, which awards full-tuition for four years to one applicant each year, to smaller, individual recognition of excellence in scholarship and/or portfolio work.
 An institutional scholarship is determined through portfolio reviews and/or application materials, including artistic work submitted, the required essay, the recommendation, and prior academics.
+Most institutional scholarships range from $4,000 to $24,000, dispersed evenly over the course of four years of attendance.
 Watkins provides additional scholarships to winners of various regional arts awards and film festivals we sponsor, as well as to graduates of the Watkins Pre-College Program and the TN and KY Governor’s Schools for the Arts.
 Scholarship consideration is automatic for all qualified applicants; no separate application for institutional scholarships is required.

 Watkins College of Art, Design & Film is designated as a recipient of the Hope Scholarship offered by the State of Tennessee to eligible Tennessee high school graduates and nontraditional Tennessee students (age 25 and older).
 Receipt of the Tennessee Hope Scholarship is confirmed in the incoming student’s Financial Aid Package, not in the acceptance letter.
 Questions about qualifications to receive these awards should be directed to www.collegepaysTN.com